MicrosoftDocs/azure-docs/articles/iot-hub/iot-hub-troubleshoot-connectivity.md

     :::image type="content" source="media/iot-hub-troubleshoot-connectivity/node-mqtt.png" alt-text="Error behavior for token renewal over MQTT in Azure Monitor Logs with Node SDK.":::

-As an IoT solutions developer or operator, you need to be aware of this behavior in order to interpret connect/disconnect events and errors in logs.
-If you want to change the token lifespan or renewal behavior for devices, check to see whether a device implements a device twin setting or a device method that makes this possible.
-If you're monitoring device connections with Event Hub, make sure you build in a way of filtering out disconnects due to SAS token renewal; for example, by not not triggering actions based on disconnects as long as the disconnect is followed by a connect within a certain time span.
+As an IoT solutions developer or operator, you need to be aware of this behavior in order to interpret connect/disconnect events and related errors in logs.
+If you want to change the token lifespan or renewal behavior for devices, check to see whether the device implements a device twin setting or a device method that makes this possible.

+If you're monitoring device connections with Event Hub, make sure you build in a way of filtering out the periodic disconnects due to SAS token renewal; for example, by not not triggering actions based on disconnects as long as the disconnect event is followed by a connect event within a certain time span.

 ## I tried the steps, but they didn't work